Hobart Taylor Jr.: Federal government service

 On April 4, 1964, President Johnson appointed Taylor to the position of Associate Special Counsel to the President.
-The appointment made Taylor one of the highest-ranking African Americans in the U.S. government.
+The appointment made Taylor one of the highest-ranking African Americans in the US government.
 Taylor continued to serve as Executive Vice Chairman of PCEEO, and played an important role in helping to implement the Civil Rights Act of 1964.

 Taylor resigned his PCEEO and White House positions on August 25, 1965, when President Johnson appointed him a director of the Export-Import Bank.
 His nomination was approved by the United States Senate on September 2, 1965.